openhwgroup/cvfpu/README.md

 - Conversions between FP formats and integers (signed & unsigned) and vice versa
 - Classification

+Multi-format FMA operations (i.e. multiplication in one format, accumulation in another) are optionally supported.

 Optionally, *packed-SIMD* versions of all the above operations can be generated for formats narrower than the FPU datapath width.
 E.g.: Support for double-precision (64bit) operations and two simultaneous single-precision (32bit) operations.